-Figure.1: Lithologic Description of the sampled area.
+Figure.1: Lithologic description of the sampled area.

 TEXTURAL ATTRIBUTES OF SEDIMENT

 The fluvial sediments from the tropical rivers in Kelantan show a wide range of textural facies including fine, medium, coarse sands and gravels.
 Interestingly, there is no consistent pattern of downstream locations were enriched with the fine sand.
-Overall, most of the sediments has relatively high sorting values and categorised as very poorly sorted, with couples of samples fall under the category of poorly sorted.
+Overall, most of the sediments has relatively high sorting values and categorised as very poorly sorted, with couples of samples falling under the category of poorly sorted.
 Kurtosis analysis show that all samples (except SK1) are better sorted at the tail than the central portions, hence the very platykurtic curves.
 The nature of measured kurtosis values indicates that the sands are of matured and is believed due to aggregation of sediment particle size by compaction and variation in the sorting values (Ramanathan 2010)

 Table.1: SUMMARY OF PARTICLE SIZE DISTRIBUTION RESULT